Year 3 Homework

 Reading - We believe that reading is vitally important.
 As well as reading within school, we expect children to read for at least 10 minutes per day at home.
 It would be nice, as they are developing as readers, if they could read with or to an adult.
 As their reading develops, they may wish to read independently.
 Please support us by ensuring that any reading is recorded in their reading record journals and that these come into school everyday.

-Times Tables - You child will be told which times tables they are learning each week.
+Times Tables - Before very long, your child will be told which times tables they are learning each week.
 They will be tested on these weekly with a combination of 40 multiplication and division questions.
 This ensures that children can apply their knowledge of tables to answering inverse questions e.g. If children know that 4 x 10 = 40, they should also know that 40 ÷ 10 = 4.
 Children can also practise these tables at home using Times Tables Rockstars.

 Year 3 and 4 Spelling List